Sign up to receive beautynews, product samples, couponsand more.

 When it comes to self-tanner, every visible spot matters.
 You may think skipping over someplace small, like your ears or the tops of your feet, won’t make a major difference—but it can be a dead giveaway that your tan came from a bottle.
 So, be sure to hit those small spots, even if you need to use a cotton swab to cover every speck of skin.

 Typically, the trickiest places to apply self-tanner are your joint areas, such as your ankles, knees, and wrists.
 These areas tend to soak up more color since they’re on the drier side, and this can leave you with a dark, uneven finish.
 What you can do: If you’re using a self-tanner lotion, dilute it with a moisturizer when applying to these areas to help make the color appear a little lighter.

-Time is your friend when it comes to getting a flawless-looking fake tan.
+Time and patience are your friends when it comes to getting a flawless-looking fake tan.
 Oftentimes, people throw on their clothes before their self-tanner is fully dry.
-This can result in a splotchy finish and even stained clothes.
+This can result in a splotchy finish and stained clothes.
 Yikes!
 After you’ve finished applying self-tanner, give it time to fully dry.
 Not only that, but there are specific types of clothes you should wear after applying self-tanner.
-Stick to loose, dark clothing, since you’ll be less likely to rub color off on these pieces.
-You should also avoid showering or sweating for the next couple of hours to help avoid any streaking.
+Stick with loose, dark clothing, since you’ll be less likely to rub color off on these pieces.
+You should also avoid showering, sweating, and swimming for the next couple of hours to help avoid any streaking.

 Not sure when to break out self-tanner?
 Here are The Best Times to Use Self-Tanner.